 Chest physiotherapy consists of external mechanical maneuvers, such as chest percussion, postural drainage, and vibration, to augment mobilization and clearance of airway secretions.
 It is indicated for patients in whom cough is insufficient to clear thick, tenacious, copious, or loculated secretions ( 1).
 Examples include patients with

 Sarcoidosis is an inflammatory disorder resulting in noncaseating granulomas in one or more organs and tissues; etiology is unknown.
 The lungs and lymphatic system are most often affected, but sarcoidosis may affect any organ.
 Pulmonary symptoms range from none to cough, exertional dyspnea and, rarely, lung or other organ failure.
 Diagnosis usually is first suspected because of pulmonary involvement and is confirmed by chest x-ray, biopsy, and exclusion of other causes of granulomatous inflammation.
+Treatment usually is indicated in symptomatic patients.
 First-line treatment is corticosteroids.
 Prognosis is excellent for limited disease but poor for more advanced disease.

 Central sleep apnea (CSA) is a heterogeneous group of conditions characterized by changes in ventilatory drive without airway obstruction.
 Most of these conditions cause asymptomatic changes in breathing pattern during sleep.
 The diagnosis is based on clinical findings and, when necessary, confirmed by polysomnography.
 Treatment is supportive.